jmoiron/gaspar/README.rst

 Celery serves a much broader range of purposes, is a lot more sophisticated, and has features like delayed and recurrent execution that Gaspar lacks.
-If you have a number of tasks you need to execute asynchronously, Celery is very good at this.
+If you have a number of assorted tasks you need to execute asynchronously, Celery is very good at this.
+If you have an asynchronous worker that has a few very CPU-intensive tasks that are blocking the event loop, Gaspar allows you to farm that work out to daemons with very little code.